 Do not underestimate the knowledge of others.
 Ask your audit firms which lease accounting software providers they are seeing among their clients.
 Which ones do they recommend?
 Ask questions of peers at other corporations who have adopted ASC 842, and get their honest feedback.

-Learn more about ERP System Implementation Project Management in our video Q&A:
+Learn more about principles and processes of system selection in our ERP System Implementation Project Management video Q&A:

 ASC 842 Lease Accounting Software Implementation Tips